Best drivers 2020

 Review: Cleveland Launcher HB Turbo driver £309

-Cleveland have taken a very different approach to driver design, coming up with one, solid, powerful non-adjustable model that suits a decent amount of the golfing population, which we applaud.
+Cleveland have taken a very different approach to driver design.
+Where most manufacturers release several models, hoping to offer a driver to every possible golfer, Cleveland have simply come up with one solid, powerful, non-adjustable model that suits a decent amount of the golfing population, which we applaud.

-For players who aren’t overly bothered about being fitted, you’re likely to give up five or six yards of distance opting for Launcher, but in doing so you will keep an extra £150 in your wallet.
-The head sits beautifully at address; there’s quite a few creases and ridges on the crown, but thanks to a matt black paint job it’s inoffensive and has a reassuringly wide footprint.
+For players who aren’t overly bothered about being fitted, you’re likely to give up five or six yards of distance by opting for the Cleveland Launcher, but in doing so you will keep an extra £150 in your wallet.
+The head sits beautifully at address; there’s quite a few creases and ridges on the crown, but thanks to a matt black paint job it’s inoffensive and the Cleveland Launcher's reassuringly wide footprint inspires confidence.

 Review: Cobra King Speedzone Xtreme driver £349

-The Xtreme is a better driver than Cobra’s standard Speedzone for more golfers than you may think.
-The wider head nudges up forgiveness and our pro felt it was more solid and stable than the standard SZ.
+The Cobra Speedzone Xtreme is a better driver than Cobra’s standard Speedzone for more golfers than you may think.
+The wider head nudges up forgiveness and our pro felt it was more solid and stable than the standard Speedzone.

-Numbers-wise the Xtreme didn’t rip up any trees – it gave up 13 yards against the Mizuno ST200, our longest 2020 driver.
-But for us, the Xtreme offers sound forgiveness, it looks fantastic and it’s available for a lot less than some of the very top models.
+Numbers-wise the Cobra Xtreme didn’t rip up any trees – it gave up 13 yards against the Mizuno ST200, our longest 2020 driver.
+But the Cobra Speedzone Xtreme offers good forgiveness, it looks fantastic and it’s available for a lot less than some of the very top models.

 Review: Wilson D7 driver £269

-The D7 goes at lightweight like a bull in a china shop, shedding weight from every component – and boy does it make a difference.
-D7, in our test pro’s spec, was nigh on 1mph faster than any other driver we tested, beating the average by 2.61mph and our slowest driver by a hefty 3.8mph.
+The Wilson D7 driver goes at lightweight like a bull in a china shop, shedding weight from every component – and boy does it make a difference.
+It was was nigh on 1mph faster than any other driver we tested, beating the test average by 2.61mph and our slowest driver by a hefty 3.8mph.

 Review: PXG 0811 XF Gen 2 driver £550

-We can’t highlight our favourite drivers of the year and not include the game’s highest MOI model.
-Callaway have taken a slightly different stance this year over pure MOI (as Mavrik is lower MOI than the previous Epic Flash, yet improves accuracy), but for now at least extreme MOI performance is highly relevant to most club golfers.
+We can’t highlight our favourite drivers of the year and not include the driver with the highest MOI.
+Callaway have taken a slightly different stance this year over pure MOI (the Callaway Mavrik has lower MOI than the previous Epic Flash, yet still improves accuracy), but maximising MOI performance is still highly relevant to most club golfers.